 The benefits of using one of our baby casting kits over a painted plaster version

-Our casts capture all of the detail and every nuance, wrinkle and dimple on your baby’s skin, something which a plaster cast can only hope to do.
-And we use a premium material with real metal powder added to give a beautiful sheen and patina to the finished product.
-Our casts are also more durable and offer longevity; in fact, we’ve recently had to make resin copies from plaster casts which have broken.
+We use a premium resin with real metal powder added to give a beautiful sheen and patina to the finished product.
+Our casts are also more durable and offer longevity; in fact, we are often asked to make metal resin copies from plaster casts which have broken!
 So you can see that taking your own cast with one of our baby casting kits, before sending it back to us to bring out its beauty, will give you a much more professional finish.

 Hints and tips for taking a good cast using our baby casting kit